swaptacular/swpt_accounts/protocol.rst

    The period (in seconds) during which the prepared transfer can be committed successfully.
-This instructs the server that the generated ``deadline`` for the prepared transfer MUST NOT be later than this message's timestamp (the ``ts`` field) plus this number of seconds.
+This instructs the server that the generated ``deadline`` for the prepared transfer MUST NOT be later than this message's timestamp (the ``ts`` field) plus ``max_commit_delay`` seconds.
 This MUST be a non-negative number.
 If the client does not want the deadline for the transfer to be shorter that normal, this field should be set to some huge number.

 ts : date-time
    The moment at which this message was sent (the message's